MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Get-Module.md

 There is one object for each module file.

 You can use the properties to format and filter the module objects.
-For more information about the properties, see [PSModuleInfo Properties](/dotnet/api/system.management.automation.psmoduleinfo) in the MSDN library.
+For more information about the properties, see [PSModuleInfo Properties](/dotnet/api/system.management.automation.psmoduleinfo).

 The output includes the new properties, such as **Author** and **CompanyName**, that were introduced in Windows PowerShell 3.0